oracle/terraform-provider-oci/website/docs/d/fleet_apps_management_properties.html.markdown

 * `compartment_id` - (Optional) The ID of the compartment in which to list resources.
 * `display_name` - (Optional) A filter to return only resources that match the entire display name given.
-* `id` - (Optional) unique Property identifier
+* `id` - (Optional) A filter to return only resources whose Property identifier matches the given identifier.
-* `scope` - (Optional) A filter to return only resources their scope matches the given lifecycleState.
+* `scope` - (Optional) A filter to return only resources their scope matches the given scope.
-* `state` - (Optional) A filter to return only resources their lifecycleState matches the given lifecycleState.
+* `state` - (Optional) A filter to return only resources whose lifecycleState matches the given lifecycleState.

 ## Attributes Reference